isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Post School Pathways.md

 such as YouTube, reading books</p>
 </li>
 </ul>
-<p>SPED graduates may reference the <a href="https://www.sgenable.sg/your-first-stop/training-consultancy/enabling-academy/Enabling-Skills-and-Competencies-Framework" rel="noopener nofollow" target="_blank">Enabling Academy’s Enabling Skills and Competencies Framework</a> to
+<p>SPED graduates are encouraged to use <a href="https://www.sgenable.sg/your-first-stop/training-consultancy/enabling-academy/Enabling-Skills-and-Competencies-Framework" rel="noopener nofollow" target="_blank">Enabling Academy’s Enabling Skills and Competencies Framework</a> as
-identify key competencies they are keen to grow in and plan their own skills development.</p>
+a valuable tool to identify key areas for growth and customise a personalised skills development plan.
+Graduates can also explore potential careers and identify essential work-related skills across industries with the Career Exploration Guides.</p>
 <p></p>
 <p></p>
 <p></p>